Managing Your DNS Records¶

 You can create a set of DNS records that will be applied to every domain name you purchase by using configuration templates.
 You can read in depth about how to use configuration templates here.

 If you are using Gandi’s LiveDNS servers, you have the ability to create a backup of your DNS records.
 To do this, go to the “DNS Records” tab for the desired domain and click “Make a backup copy.”
-At this time this feature is only available for customers using LiveDNS.
+At this time this feature is only available for users using LiveDNS.

 To restore your DNS records using an existing backup click “Restore from a backup.”
 You will then choose which backup to use, or choose to use the default Gandi LiveDNS records.